- Accommodation included

 Welcome to Thailand!

-Our Northern Thailand Motorcycle Tour starts on the Dates shown on the schedule.
 Upon arrival at Chiang Mai airport, transfer to the hotel (arrival not later than 1 pm).
-At 3 pm transfer to Bike Tour Asia for a welcome briefing, answer any questions you might have and motorcycle hand over.
-A short ride back to your hotel followed by a common dinner.
-Overnight in Chiang Mai.
+At 3 pm transfer to Bike Tour Asia for a welcome briefing, answer any questions you might have and motorcycle check-out.
+Afterward, a short ride back to the hotel, followed by a group dinner.

 Day 2: Chiang Mai - Nan